CSA/ANSI NGV 1:22

-This is the third edition of CSA/ANSI NGV 1, Compressed natural gas vehicle (NGV) fueling connection devices.
-It supersedes the previous editions published in 2006 and 1998.
+This is the fourth edition of CSA/ANSI NGV 1, Compressed natural gas vehicle (NGV) fuelling connection devices.
+It supersedes the previous editions published in 2017, 2006, and 1998.

-This Standard applies to newly produced compressed Natural Gas Vehicle (NGV) fueling connection devices, hereinafter referred to as devices, constructed entirely of new, unused parts and materials.
-NGV fueling connection devices consist of the following components, as applicable:
+This Standard applies to newly produced compressed natural gas vehicle (NGV) fuelling connection devices, hereinafter referred to as devices, constructed entirely of new, unused parts and materials.
+NGV fuelling connection devices consist of the following components, as applicable:

 a) receptacle and protective cap (mounted on vehicle) (see Clause 4.4);